Smooth Surfaces via Nets of Geodesics: The curvature Monge-Ampère equation

 Explicitly, the solver solves numerically the follwing equation:

-The solver's input is the curvature on different nodes inside a domain, and the trace of $h$, e.g. its values on points on the boundary of the domain.
+The solver's input is the curvature on different nodes inside a domain, and the trace of $h$ (the values of $h$ on points on the boundary of the domain).
 Error estimates and empirical tests for the solver can be found in \cite{Froese2018}.

 Note that in running the solver we inputted the curvature function found in Section \ref{SectionBH} with no coordinate transformation.
 Thus we regarded the curvature as given in Cartesian coordinates.
-This is not compatible with the theory in \cite{GilatMinGauss}, which is also mentioned in Section \ref{FormalStatement}, but is used to compute an approximation of the target surface.
+These are the same coordinates used for solving the biharominc equation as described in the previous section.
+This is not compatible with the theory in the first part, which is also mentioned in Section \ref{FormalStatement}, but is used to compute an approximation of the target surface.
+The underlying assumption is that the isothermal chart is close to the projection chart near the contour based on how we related the two chart in the first part of this study.

+See Figure \ref{fig:seams} for computations of minimal Gaussian surfaces for two nets of curves, each consisting of two cells.
+Note that the condition at the intersections does not hold, but it is a nice qualitative visual demonstration of the smoothness of the generated surface, even when the condition does not hold.
+The Neumann boundary condition is taken to be zero which is in accordance to the theory.